 At Clackamas Community College, we are passionate about supporting students in reaching their educational and life goals.

-Add the work groups here and charges
+Guided pathways work groups and charges

+Collaborative Advising Work Group charge

-Collaborative Advising – work group charge: Collaborative Advising will ensure that students receive accurate and consistent information during advising by aligning the work of Academic and Career Coaches and faculty advisors at all three campus locations.
+Collaborative Advising will ensure students receive accurate and consistent information during advising by aligning the work of academic and career coaches and faculty advisors at all three campuses.
 This is a multi-year project comprised of the following phases:

-1. Phase I: Exploration and Assessment
+Phase I: Exploration and assessment

-2. Phase II: Planning
+Phase II: Planning